How does the aircraft phase-in process at Austrian Airlines actually occur? And what important checks need to be done? We will tell you!

 In addition to cabin modifications, a bridging to the OS maintenance program is carried out as well as a C check and painting before the aircraft is handed over to Austrian Airlines.
 With regard to this project, this all happens in cooperation with an external partner, always with the support of our Austrian Technik colleagues.
 In this phase, the costs for fulfilling the specified delivery conditions are assumed by the lessor.
 At the end of every delivery check, an acceptance flight is carried out together with the lessor.
 The Technical Pilot of the Airbus fleet, was present on board the flights in the case of the first two Airbus jets.
 After any potential findings of these test flights are corrected, the next step is the actual handover of the aircraft to Austrian Airlines, which in this case is done by the lessor.

 The first flight of our OE-LZD took place in November 2019.
-Gradually the new fleet will be deployed and will bring you safely from city to city in the future.
-You want to fly or you want to conquer the world with our new fleet?
-No problem, book your next flight with Austrian Airlines right here:
+Step by step the new fleet will be deployed and will bring you safely from city to city.
+Do you feel like flying or would you like to conquer the world with our new fleet?
+No problem, you can book your next flight with Austrian Airlines right here: